madprops/blog/timers.md

 And it will round to the nearest 5 minute step.

-For instance 3 minutes -> 5 minutes -> 10 minutes -> 15 minutes.
+For instance: 3 minutes -> 5 minutes -> 10 minutes -> 15 minutes.

 It allows me to adjust how much I'm willing to wait for something.